AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 The "Active (0)" state also shows the trigger counts for single PIR triggers.

 The **IP-address:90/uptime** web request, shows the current time, the uptime (in hours), the remaining memory heap of the system and single/double PIR counters.
 The maximum picture rate is also shown.
 The frame rate is set to 5 pictures/second (can be changed with the variable **fps** in the code).
+Higher frame rates can disturb the Espalexa Hue communication while a Web client is connected.
+The Alexa App shows then a problem with the device and control via voice command is not possible then.
+The Problem is vanisihing in any case (independent of frame rate) as soon as the Web client disconnects.

 ```
 Time: 09:16:03